Water Conservation Rebate Tax Parity

 WaterSense labeled bathroom sink faucets that use a maximum of 1.5 gallons per minute can reduce a sink's water flow by 30 percent or more from the standard flow of 2.2 gallons per minute.

 In 2016, the AMWUA Board of Directors passed a resolution supporting the exemption of water conservation rebates from taxes and directed staff to actively advocate for resolution of this issue.

-Through the Alliance for Water Efficiency, AMWUA staff is coordinating local efforts with those occurring at a national level.
-AMWUA staff is keeping Arizona providers and water organizations apprised of developments and when and how to best take action.
+Through the Alliance for Water Efficiency, AMWUA staff coordinates local efforts with those occurring at a national level.
+AMWUA staff is keeping Arizona providers and water organizations apprised of developments, including when and how to best take action.

 The Northern Arizona Municipal Water Users Association and the Southern Arizona Water Users Association also have adopted resolutions and have sent letters to Arizona’s congressional delegation.